isislab-unisa/vm-lab/README.md

-## Welcome to VM-Lab
+## Welcome

-**VM-Lab** is a web-based platform for managing virtual machines (VMs), users, and bookmarks, designed for educational, research and work environments.
+**VM Lab** is a web-based platform for managing virtual machines (VMs), users, and bookmarks, designed for educational, research and work environments.
 It provides a user-friendly interface for both end-users and administrators, with robust authentication, role-based access control, and seamless integration with SSH/SFTP modules.

 ![dashboard](https://github.com/user-attachments/assets/36688f89-b3fd-46c6-8fdf-1191a99470ff)